Buldon

-Buldon, officially the Municipality of Buldon (Maguindanaon: Ingud nu Buldon; Iranun: Inged a Buldon; Bayan ng Buldon), is a 4th class municipality in the province of Maguindanao del Norte, Philippines.
+Buldon, officially the Municipality of Buldon (Maguindanaon: Inged nu Buldun; Iranun and Mëranaw: Inged a Buldon; Bayan ng Buldon), is a municipality in the province of Maguindanao del Norte, Philippines.
 According to the 2020 census, it has a population of 39,684 people.

 The town was part of the province of Shariff Kabunsuan from October 2006 until its nullification by the Supreme Court in July 2008.